 I'm not saying that you should stop your puppy chewing, just redirect it.

-We need to let our puppies know what they can and cannot chew, otherwise they'll believe that everything they can put into their little mouths is 'fair game'!
+Teach him what he can and cannot munch on, otherwise he'll think that everything he can get into his little mouth is 'fair game'!

-Many dog owners fail to manage puppy chewing, perhaps because they believe their puppy looks cute chewing on something twice its size, or simply because they don't know how.
+Many new pet owners fail to manage puppy chewing, perhaps because they believe Benji looks cute chomping on something twice his size, or simply because they don't know how.

-Unfortunately, some owners eventually become so frustrated with the situation that they either return their puppy to the breeder, place it with a rescue centre, or worse, have their puppy put to sleep!
+Unfortunately, there are some owners who eventually become so frustrated that they either return their puppy to the breeder, place it with a rescue centre, or worse!

-Unfortunately, your puppy won't instinctively know what he is or isn't allowed to chew, so it's up to you to teach him what's acceptable and what's not.
+know what they are (or are not) allowed to chew on, so it's up to us to teach them what's acceptable and what's not.

-Before we move on to our top 10 tips, let's just look at some of the reasons for puppy chewing, set out below:
+Before we move on to our top 10 tips, let's just look at some of the reasons for puppy chewing.

-When managing puppy chewing behaviour, it's very important first to teach your puppy that he must never place his teeth on human skin or clothes - it's very important that you stop your puppy biting and nipping humans as soon as it begins.
+When managing puppy chewing behaviour, it's essential that you first teach your puppy that he must never place his teeth on human skin or clothes but that he can (and must) chew on his own toys.

-Make sure that all rubbish bins and waste-paper baskets are out of your puppy's reach.
+Make sure that the children's toys are put away and all rubbish bins and waste-paper baskets are out of your puppy's reach.